WINDOWS VISTA SHIPS

 Ultimate $299.99 $499.99

-The above prices are to
+The above prices are to purchase

-be advised to just buy a new computer with Vista preloaded as upgrade costs are
+advised to just buy a new computer with Vista

-a little steep.
+preloaded as upgrade costs are a little steep.

 Home Premium and Ultimate